steventfan/CS10/README.md

 # CS10
-Introduction to Computer Science for Science, Mathematics, and Engineering I (C++)
+Introduction to Computer Science for Science, Mathematics, and Engineering I